marhensa/sdxl-recommended-res-calc/README.md

 1. Make sure you already have [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager) (it's like an extension manager)
 2. Search for: Recommended Resolution Calculator
 3. Install it
-4. Restart ComfyUI, now this custom node "Recommended Resolution Calculator" is located in "utils" node section.
+4. Restart ComfyUI, now this custom node "Recommended Resolution Calculator" is located in "utils" node section
 5. Usage: DesiredXSIZE and DesiredYSIZE is your TARGET FINAL RESOLUTION, Upscale Factor OR Reverse Upscale Factor is used as example above

 **To install it as ComfyUI custom node using manual Git Clone Operation** :
 1. Go to this folder /ComfyUI/custom_nodes/
 2. Open command prompt to that folder, type this line below:
 3. git clone https://github.com/marhensa/sdxl-recommended-res-calc.git
-4. Restart ComfyUI, now this custom node "Recommended Resolution Calculator" is located in "utils" node section.
+4. Restart ComfyUI, now this custom node "Recommended Resolution Calculator" is located in "utils" node section
 5. Usage: DesiredXSIZE and DesiredYSIZE is your TARGET FINAL RESOLUTION, Upscale Factor OR Reverse Upscale Factor is used as example above

 As standalone (Not Using ComfyUI):